ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 There is still a little bit of noise there, what with the defining of GADTs (while ``/\`` can be defined once and for all, types like ``NewMArray`` must be defined for most every type because we lack type-level lambdas), and the constructors in the let-bindings.
+Plus this is cheating a tad: let bindings, even strict lets, don't currently expose constraints.
+We leave the consideration of whether it's worth fixing lets to expose constraints for a later time.

 With existential types, this would look something like this (the existential types proposal defines, not coincidentally, a ``/\`` with